OSCAR EDGE CLOSING IN ON TOP GUN WITH 73.2 MPH RUN!!

 It can vary, but it's usually late April, early spring, on a bright sunny day.
 You begin the day skiing along smoothly.
 As the day progresses, air temperatures heat up above freezing and the snow starts to melt.
 It instantly gets sticky and grabs your skis, slowing you down, jerking your upper body and center of mass forward as your skis literally hit the breaks (the Herky).
 Then you hit a spot on the ski run shaded by trees.
 The air is cooler here and the snow is still frozen, so your skis and feet speed up, jerking your upper body and center of mass backwards (and the Jerk).

 Conditions like this in the spring or on warmer days, destabilize the rider, throwing them off balance (violently at times, especially at high speed) and can lead to early binding release, loss of control, unexpected crashes, and needless injuries.
+Some know this as being bit by a "snow snake."
 Doesn't matter who's wax you're riding—it's a problem for all of them.
+Especially, hard, colder waxes.
+But know, TPW has developed a solution for these conditions, and we now offer a true, late-season warm, spring and summer skiing wax line, that effectively reduces, and even eliminates this situation.
+Instead of feeling the abrupt suction drag leading to a rider crash, you actually speed up through these warm snow areas with a wonderful and fast glide, keeping you safe and stabile in motion.

 EMBRACE GRAVITY...